Key takeaways:

 Sugar and white flour: Lead to blood sugar spikes and promote inflammation (1)

-Trans fats: Found in margarine and ready-made baked goods, greatly increase inflammation levels (1)
+Trans fats: In margarine and processed baked goods, greatly increase inflammation markers (1)

-Processed meats: Sausage, bacon, salami promote inflammation (1)
+Processed meat: Sausage, bacon, salami promote inflammation (1)

-Too many omega-6 oils: Sunflower oil, corn oil – an excess of omega-6 promotes inflammation when there is too little omega-3 in proportion.
-Opt for olive oil and flaxseed oil instead.
+Too much Omega-6 oils: Sunflower oil, corn oil – an excess of Omega-6 promotes inflammation if there is too little Omega-3 in proportion.
+Instead, opt for olive oil and flaxseed oil.
 (4)

 Breakfast